FrostND/leap/README.md

 ```

 The mixture-modeling approach, implemented using the `mclust` package
-(Scrucca et al., 2016), treats episode identification as an empirical
+(Scrucca et al. 2016), treats episode identification as an empirical
 classification problem by identifying relatively short- and long-gap
 components in the observed distribution of session lags.
 Estimated
 delimiters should be interpreted as data-informed candidate thresholds